tyllrb/full-stack-challenge/README.md

 * Submit feedback

 ## Challenge Scope
-* High level diagram/description of design and technologies used
+* High level description of design and technologies used
-* Data store/data model design
-* Server side API design (Using a programming language and/or framework of your choice)
+* Server side API (using a programming language and/or framework of your choice)
-  * Implementation of 3 API calls
+  * Implementation of at least 3 API calls
+  * Most full stack web developers at Paytm Labs currently use Node.js and/or Ruby on Rails on the server (with MySQL for the database), but feel free to use other tech if you prefer
-* Web app page flow design
+* Web app
-  * Implementation of 2-5 web pages using any modern framework (e.g. Angular, Ember or React) that talks to server side
+  * Implementation of 2-5 web pages using a modern web framework (preferably React) that talks to server side
-    * You may use static responses instead of live server side API
+    * This should integrate with your API, but it's fine to use static responses for some of it
 * Document all assumptions made
+* Complete solutions aren't required, but what you do submit needs to run.

 ## How to complete this challenge
 * Fork this repo in github